-This post contains an affiliate link.
-For more information, see my disclosures here.
+This post contains affiliate links.
+For more information, please see my disclosures here.

-In the Cricut Explore, Maker and More Facebook group, we often get questions about when to change the Premium Fine Point blade.
+New Cricut users often wonder when to change the Premium Fine Point blade.
 It depends on a few factors including how often you use your machine and what type of materials you cut.
 In general, 3-6 months is the average useful life of a Premium Fine Point blade in a Cricut Maker machine.
 I didn’t replace my blade as often with the Explore.
 With the Maker, there are many more blade options, and so you may not need to replace the Premium Fine Point blade as often if you are using the rotary or knife blades frequently.
 (Note: The Premium Fine Point blade used to be called the German carbide blade and came with a red cap.)
+Cricut blades cannot be sharpened.

 How to know if a blade is dull